EricaJaclynStein/ericajaclynstein.github.io/_drafts/2015-04-09-storytime.markdown

 ---
 layout:    post
 title:     "Story Time, I Did A Thing"
 date:      2015-03-24
 category:  design
-tags: [story]
+tags:      ['story']
+published: false
 ---

 Today, I found myself partaking in a peculiar experience.
 I think I would call it a location-based mobile search use case - in the wild!